 Goal: Increase the visibility of motorcyclists by emphasizing rider conspicuity and motorist awareness of motorcycles.
-(Leader: Joe Steward & Darrin Brooks) Strategy Tasks Performance Measures Timeframe Task Leader Current Status plan of all rider conspicuity and motorist awareness efforts to reduce overlap and Review other states' efforts and implement an improved rider communications program A list of other efforts collected Continuous E. Peters D. Schultz Always looking to other states for new ideas.
-Have new Ride Bright campaign posters.
-Informant that broving equication Number of conspicuity components addressed in education campaigns Continuous New Ride Bright Campaign is being promoted currently through bar media and bus ads, and will continue to be through tip cards, promo items, and PSA's.
-Strategy 2: Educate motorists on their responsibility to share the road with motorcycles.
-2A: Aggressively market the "Look Twice.
+(Leader: Joe Steward & Darrin Brooks) Strategy Tasks Performance Measures Timeframe Task Leader Current Status 1A: Review other states' efforts and implement an improved rider communications program A list of other efforts collected Continuous E. Peters D. Schultz Always looking to other states for new ideas.
+Have new Ride Bright campaign posters. reduce overlap and 1B: Implement effective campaign programs that provide education components addressing conspicuity to improve motorcycle safety Number of conspicuity components addressed in education campaigns Continuous C. Lee J. Steward New Ride Bright Campaign is being promoted currently through bar media and bus ads, and will continue to be through tip cards, promo items, and PSA's. motorists on their 2A: Aggressively market the "Look Twice.
 Save a Life.
-Watch for motorcycles." campaign to all The number of modes of media in which the campaign is promoted Continuous D. Brooks Marketed continually through tip cards, yard signs, & social media.
+Watch for motorcycles." campaign to all The number of modes of media in which the campaign is promoted Continuous K. Larsson D. Brooks Marketed continually through tip cards, yard signs, & social media.
 Look Twice messaging has been updated.
 ABATE continues to promote the Look Twice message.
 Partnered with the Miami Dolphins to promote "Look Twice" campaign Fall 2013; possibly add a helmet campaign in later years.
-Strategy 3: Promote new high-visibility technologies and equipment.
 3A: Investigate and evaluate the use of high visibility gear, including modulating and high intensity lights.
 Publish the results Include in event surveys Continuous C. Lee Using study on high-visibility gear for educational posters/displays and promotional items.
 Need to find data on modulating headlights demonstrating their effectiveness.
-3B:Create and implement a survey to measure motorcyclist acceptance of different types of reflective materials Number of tested Completed Clee Event surveys conducted at all bike events.
+3B:Create and implement a survey to measure motorcyclist acceptance of different types of reflective materials Number of tested Completed C. Lee Event surveys conducted at all bike events.
 CUTR collecting and coding responses from all surveys distributed.
 The survey is used as a tool to measure conspicuity campaigns.
 Recent results show that only 7% of riders wear jacket with reflective properties.